taubman33/Stellar/README.md

 Disagreement over which features are important / implementable in a reasonable time.
 ​
 ## Issues and Resolutions
-One of our core features was in an out-of-the-way location; we consulted with our design team, and with their advice we left it in place.
+One of our core features (the "Green Option" button) was in an out-of-the-way location; we consulted with our design team, and with their advice we left it in place.
 Many-to-many associations in Sequelize, even with a join table, proved to be very complicated and finicky; so we limited each user to a single itinerary, and combined the itinerary information into the User table.
 To avoid having Many flights to Many users, made duplicate ArrivingFlights and DepartingFlights so that we have 2 many-to-one associations.
 Eco-friendly popup clears form, remains unresolved.
 ​
 ## Code Snippet
 ​
 Use this section to include a brief code snippet of functionality that you are proud of an a brief description
 ​
+Backend -> The User associations is not particularly impressive, but we got it to work rather than using a number of Join tables and Many-Many relations
 ```
+  User.associate = function(models) {
+    User.belongsTo(models.DepartingFlight, {
+      foreignKey: 'departingFlightId',
+      onDelete: 'CASCADE'
+    });
-function reverse(string) {
+    User.belongsTo(models.ArrivingFlight, {
-	// here is the code to reverse a string of text
-}
+      foreignKey: 'arrivingFlightId',
+      onDelete: 'CASCADE'
+    });
+  };
+  return User;
+};

 ```
 ​
 ## Change Log